sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 ## Introduction

-The Glue42 Excel Connector allows applications to use Excel as a local data editor.
-The application uploads tabular data into Excel, so that the user may view it and edit it in a familiar environment.
-Any changes can then be transmitted back to the application for validation, processing, auditing and/or long-term storage.
+The Glue42 Excel Connector allows apps to use Excel as a local data editor.
+The app uploads tabular data into Excel, so that the user may view it and edit it in a familiar environment.
+Any changes can then be transmitted back to the app for validation, processing, auditing and/or long-term storage.

 ## Initialization

-As shown in the [Set Up Your Application](../../set-up-your-application/javascript/index.html) section, you need to initialize the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) library and set the [`excel`](../../../../reference/glue4office/latest/excel/index.html) property of the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) configuration object to `true`:
+As shown in the [Set Up Your App](../../set-up-your-app/javascript/index.html) section, you need to initialize the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) library and set the [`excel`](../../../../reference/glue4office/latest/excel/index.html) property of the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) configuration object to `true`:

 ```javascript
 const config = {